Menu

 Our top picks: Sleep tracking and silent alarm

-• Fitbit Charge 6 and Fitbit Charge 4: The Charge 6 offers sleep tracking with detailed reports and a silent-alarm feature.
+• Fitbit Charge 6: The Charge 6 offers sleep tracking with detailed reports and a silent-alarm feature.

 • Fitbit Inspire 3: It offers sleep tracking, but the report isn’t as detailed as on some other devices.
 It also has a silent-alarm feature.